Hunting in Australia

-Australia has a population of about 26 million while the Commonwealth Government estimating there are 640,000 recreational hunters in the country.
-There are around 6 million legally owned guns in Australia, ranging from airguns to single-shot, bolt-action, pump-action, lever-action or semi-automatic firearms.
+Australia has a population of about 26 million of which there are 640,000 recreational hunters.
+There are around 6 million legally owned guns in Australia, ranging from airguns to single-shot, bolt-action, pump-action, bows, lever-action or semi-automatic firearms.

-Game species
+Game mammals

 Hunter and kangaroo in Thylungra, 1924.

-Many species of game animals in Australia have been introduced by European settlers since the 18th century.
-Among these are traditional game species such as deer, red foxes and upland birds (quails, pheasants and partridges), as well as other invasive species including rabbits/hares, cats, dogs, goats, pigs, donkeys, horses, feral cattle (including banteng), water buffaloes and camels.
-Native waterfowls are also targeted, and the commercial harvest of kangaroos by professional hunters was recorded as 1.6 million in 2012.
+Many species of mammalian game animals in Australia have been introduced by European settlers since the 18th century.
+Among these are traditional game species such as deer and red foxes, as well as other feral/invasive species including rabbits/hares, feral cats, feral dogs, feral goats, feral pigs, feral donkeys, feral horses, feral cattle (including banteng), water buffaloes and camels.
+Some native species such as kangaroos and dingoes are also targeted as part of culling, and the commercial harvest of kangaroos by professional hunters was recorded as 1.6 million in 2012.

 The most commonly hunted animals by recreational hunters are rabbits, foxes, ducks, feral pigs, feral cats and feral goats.
 Hunting of rabbits, in particular, is encouraged across all of Australia, as they are considered a highly invasive pest, and the most common form of hunting is ground shooting.

 The recreational hunting of foxes is also commonly done by shooting.
 However, this usually requires other techniques to lure the animal (e.g. using a fox whistle, which makes a sound mimicking a distressed prey) and then spotlighting the eyeshine to locate and shoot the animal.

-Six species of deer can be found in Australia.
+Six introduced species of deer can be found in Australia.